valentinsejourne/Design-System/README.md

 # Design System

-Design System project we had to make.
+Design System project we had to do.

 #### The team